Your vacation is your time to relax. Hit the beach, explore a new city, or embrace a different culture.

-The fitness experts at the UPMC Lemieux Sports Complex have a few tips on how you can stay active when you’re on the road.
+The fitness experts at the UPMC Lemieux Sports Complex have a few tips on how you can stay active when you’re out of town.

 Running barefoot on the beach